Will my solicitor be asking questions concerning flooding during the conveyancing in Treharris.

-I am the registered owner of a split level flat in Treharris, conveyancing having been completed October 2006.
-Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
-Comparable flats in Treharris with an extended lease are worth £186,000.
-The average or mid-range amount of ground rent is £55 invoiced every year.
-The lease runs out on 21st October 2071
+I inherited a studio flat in Treharris, conveyancing formalities finalised in 2007.
+Can you please calculate a probable premium for a statutory lease extension?
+Corresponding properties in Treharris with over 90 years remaining are worth £181,000.
+The average or mid-range amount of ground rent is £55 levied per year.
+The lease finishes on 21st October 2071

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure without more detailed due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-You should not take any other action based on this information before getting professional advice.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
+You should not use the figures in tribunal or court proceedings.
+There are no doubt other issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information without first getting professional advice.

 I dont have enough spare cash to pay a 10% deposit on my house purchase in Treharris , but I still want to go ahead.
 What can I do?